elamaranae/binary-tree-visualisation/README.md

                         (or)
             pow(2, height - level + 1) - digits

-            where, digits is the no of digits of the previous node value to makeup for extra digits
+            where, digits is the no of digits of the previous node value to make up for extra digits

         (c)  pow(2, height - level - 1) - 1